gagolews/genieclust/devel/sphinx/weave/r.md

 ```

-Plotting of dendrograms is also possible.
+Dendrogram plotting is also possible.
-For greater readability, we'll restrict ourselves to a smaller sample, say,
+For greater readability, we'll restrict ourselves to a smaller sample;
-to the 37 members of the [OECD](https://en.wikipedia.org/wiki/OECD):
+namely, to the 37 members of the [OECD](https://en.wikipedia.org/wiki/OECD):

 ```r